Lunairi/42-Corewar/README.md

 1) project was first divvied up, where aneeshnazar mlu worked on VM, and sjuery isahodge focused on the ASM
 2) isahodge moved onto the VM later where sjuery finish ASM, mlu and aneeshnazar continued on VM
 3) sjuery moved onto disassembler (converting the binary back into assembly code), while rest of the team finalized VM
-4) two champions were written, Lydeka by mlu, and fuckyouzork (one of the test champions we needed to beat) by aneeshnazar
+4) two champions were written, Lydeka by mlu, and defeatzork (one of the test champions we needed to beat) by aneeshnazar
 5) multiple refactoring of the project was done in order to optimize and improve the VM

 isahodge https://github.com/isahodge